outaTiME/grunt-replace/README.md

 ## Release History

+ * 2015-05-01   v0.9.0   Output available via --verbose flag.
+The mode option now also applies to directories.
+Fix path issue on Windows.
+Display warning message when no matches and overall of replacements.
+Applause v0.4.0.
  * 2014-10-10   v0.8.0   Escape regexp when matching type is `String`.
  * 2014-08-26   v0.7.9   Fixes backwards incompatible changes introduced in NPM.
  * 2014-06-10   v0.7.8   Remove node v.8.0 support and third party dependencies updated.
 Force flag now are true by default.